Generic Amoxil (Amoxicillin)

-What are the dosage and prices of Amoxil at Canadian Pharmacy?
+What are the dosage and prices at Advance Canadian Pharmacy?

 There are several dosage options for Amoxil.
 The price, however, may vary depending on the dose you choose and where you purchase the drug.
 If you’re interested in purchasing cheap Amoxil and want to know how much each option will cost before making a decision, we recommend talking with your doctor or pharmacist about what’s best for your health and budget.

 You can buy Amoxil online or at a pharmacy and it comes in both tablet and liquid form.
 When buying Amoxil, you should know that there are numerous dosage options available, including:

 - 250mg capsules — Each of these capsules contains Amoxicillin trihydrate equivalent to 250mg of Amoxicillin.
 This is the most common form of Amoxil available in pharmacies and online, but it may not be convenient for those who prefer taking their medication orally or have trouble swallowing pills.

 - 500mg capsules — Each of these capsules contains Amoxicillin trihydrate equivalent to 500mg of Amoxicillin.
 This is an alternative for people who don’t like swallowing tablets or find them difficult to swallow due to allergies or other medical conditions such as GERD (gastroesophageal reflux disease).
 However, some patients report having nausea after taking this form because they’re taking larger amounts than they would if they were just swallowing a tablet at once instead.

 Amoxicillin is available as a pill or liquid, which you can get from your doctor.
 It comes in different doses depending on how bad your infection is and how old you are.